Soil (American band): McCombs' return (2011–present)

 The band reunited with original vocalist Ryan McCombs for a 12-date co-headlining UK tour with Puddle of Mudd in October 2011 to celebrate the 10th anniversary of Scars.

 Soil added several US tour dates throughout 2012.
-The trek was the band's first in the US since original frontman Ryan McCombs rejoined the group.
+The trek was the band's first in the US since original frontman Ryan McCombs - at this point also the singer of Drowning Pool - rejoined the group.

 Soil's first ever DVD, Re-LIVE-ing the Scars, was released May 8, 2012.
 The DVD/CD combo was recorded live in London during the band's 2011 UK tour and features the first live show with vocalist Ryan McCombs in seven years.

 Soil's sixth studio album, Whole, was released on August 16, 2013 (worldwide) and August 20, 2013 (North America).
 The album was funded through Kickstarter.
 The band released a music video and single for "Shine On" on June 25, 2013.

 The band released the compilation album Scream: The Essentials on September 15, 2017, via Pavement/AFM Records.
 It features the band's hits along with alternate versions and unreleased material, and includes a cover of "Gimme Some Lovin'" by The Spencer Davis Group.

-As of 2021, Soil has been working on new material for the follow-up to Whole.
+In 2021, Soil worked on new material for the follow-up to Whole.
 In July 2022, the band announced they would be releasing their new album, Play It Forward, on August 26.
-The album will consist of cover songs that inspired the band members throughout the years.
+The album consists of cover songs that inspired the band members throughout the years.
+On June 28, 2023, the band announced their new album Restoration.
+The album features re-recordings of various Soil songs.
+It was released later that same year.